 Workplace precautions and hazard control measures come down to a few simple steps:

 Record & Review Risk Assessment

 By law, you must have risk assessments in place if you employ more than five people.
-And work procedures should be shared with all staff members and other relevant people, like contractors, etc.
+Work procedures should be shared with all staff members and other relevant people, like contractors, etc.